David Toko – Hawkes Bay Business Connector / Local Government

 Seeking guidance from our kaitiaki Hiwa-i-te-rangi, we take a journey through our different aspirations, goals and dreams.
 This tohu acknowledges hard work, wisdom, the reach of ones goals and the desire that comes from this mahi.

-Going back to before, I spent four years and didn’t even complete my apprenticeship.
-Through my connections, and this is a funny thing, I met up with an old friend that I went to school with.
-He was working for Coca-Cola as a regional sales rep, and he said to me, “You should give us a go.”
-Quite honestly, I was getting sick of being a printer.
+When I was a printer, I met up with an old school friend who was working for Coca-Cola as a regional sales rep, and he said, “You should give us a go.”
+I was getting sick of being a printer, so when he spoke to me, I said, “Man, why not?”

 With adventure comes challenges as well as obstacles to overcome.
 We stand proud as we overcome these obstacles.
 This tohu draws inspiration from the Niho Taniwha and Aramoana patterns.
 We acknowledge reaching our destination and preparing ourselves for the many new adventures ahead.

-Both Luca, Toni in Hastings, and I got given a shot to take over part of North Harvey Norman Electrical.
-Yes, I’m pretty sure it was 2014 when I sat back and just went, “Holy shit.
+I got a promotion and worked in the television and speakers department and then whiteware.
+Then I got given a shot to take over part of North Harvey Norman Electrical.
+I’m pretty sure it was 2014 when I sat back and went, “Holy shit.
 I’m running a business!”

-In 2018, I finished up with Harvey Norman, so it was a long time.
-In that time, I made a lot of friends, a lot of connections, and a lot of contacts from Heretaunga to Dunedin.
-I came back to Hastings as a furniture proprietor.
-I moved down to Dunedin as a furniture proprietor again.
-Each store was successful.
-A lot of my strengths were the ability to see where things were going wrong in the business and fixing them, making them more profitable than they were.
-A lot of stores that I went into were losing money, and that was kind of like my superpower, I guess—just the ability to fix things very quickly and get them turning around and getting the cash flow going again.
+A lot of my strengths were the ability to see where things were going wrong and fixing them, making them more profitable than they were.
+A lot of stores I went into were losing money, and that was kind of like my superpower, I guess —the ability to fix things quickly and get them turning around.

 These patterns represent bravery and being strong in the face of adversity.
 We strive to be persistent and positively challenge anything that threatens to alter, restrict, and put a barrier in the way of our desired pathway.